rzlife/rzlife.github.io/_posts/2024-01-10-Short stories!.md

 layout: post
 ---

 Hey guys!
 This will be a folder for ever short story I post, as the Home Page will be way to long if I post each story individually.
 This will be updated at very random times, so make sure to check regularly.
-Enjoy!
+Enjoy (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ !